 Whilst there is an initial purchase price, this is offset over time as you could have fewer or cheaper dental bills, not to mention healthier teeth and gums.

-Independent research group Cochrane found that an electric toothbrush can bring benefits over a manual brush after analysing 56 different studies.
+Independent research group Cochrane found that an electric toothbrush can bring benefits over a manual brush after analyzing 56 different studies.

 Ultimately, what a brush is worth is personal opinion.